joss413/hotel_reservation_cancellation/README.md

 📂 Files in This Repo

-- hotel_booking_analysis.ipynb: Jupyter notebook with data cleaning, EDA, modeling, hyperparameter tuning, and visualization
+- hotel_cancellation.ipynb: Jupyter notebook with data cleaning, EDA, modeling, hyperparameter tuning, and visualization
 - gridsearch_results.png: Heatmap of GridSearchCV results for Random Forest
 - roc_auc.png: ROC curves for all models
 - requirements.txt: Python dependencies